 The notice of appeal is the document that an appellant files with the Clerk of the Appellate Courts and the court administrator in the district court, and also serves on each respondent, to start the appeal process.

-Notice of Appeal form- Microsoft Word or PDF format
+Notice of Appeal form- PDF format